 In the procurement of natural resources and other raw materials, it is important to practice responsible procurement out of consideration of the potential impacts on the environment and society.
 The Yamaha Group is focused on themes that include green procurement and the sustainable procurement of timber, an important material for instruments and other products.

-Tin, tantalum, tungsten, gold, and other mineral resources mined in the Democratic Republic of the Congo and neighboring countries are referred to as conflict minerals as they may be the source of funds for armed groups violating human rights through inhumane acts such as violence and plunder.
-The Yamaha Group works to stop the use of conflict minerals with the aim of procuring minerals that play no part in the violation of human rights or environmental destruction.
-We respond to customer requests to conduct investigations regarding conflict minerals, and also ask suppliers to avoid the use of conflict minerals based on the Yamaha Supplier CSR Code of Conduct.
+The Yamaha Group works to procure minerals that play no part in the violation of human rights or environmental destruction.
+We respond to customer requests to conduct due diligence activities, and also ask suppliers to take similar steps based on the Yamaha Supplier CSR Code of Conduct.

 Communication with Business Partners